 Next, we have a very intriguing study featuring subjects with prediabetes.
-In this one, subjects were randomized to one of two dietary interventions for six months.
+Subjects were randomized to one of two dietary interventions for six months.

 The high-protein (HP) diet consisted of 30% protein, 40% carbohydrate, and 30% fat, while the high-carbohydrate diet (HC) was 15% protein, 55% carbohydrate, and 30% fat.
-Each diet featured a daily 500 kcal energy deficit and all food was provided to subjects.
+Each diet featured a daily energy deficit and 500 calories and all food was provided to subjects.

-The headline finding of this trial was that 100% of subjects in the HP intervention achieved prediabetes remission, while only 33% achieved this feat in the HC intervention.
+The headline finding was that 100% of subjects in the HP intervention achieved prediabetes remission, while only 33% achieved this feat in the HC condition.

-Now, getting into the weeds, both diet groups experienced significant weight loss with no significant differences between groups.
+Diving into the details, both diet groups experienced significant weight loss with no significant differences between groups.
 The HC diet led to an average reduction in fat mass of 3.55%, while the HP diet reduced fat mass by 2.49%.
-However, HP resulted in a 2.55% INCREASE in lean mass, while the HC diet led to a 3.02% DECREASE in lean mass.
+However, HP resulted in a 2.55% increase in lean mass, while the HC diet led to a 3.02% decrease in lean mass.

-During the OGTT, the HP diet group had a greater increase in plasma levels of GLP-1 and GIP.
+During the OGTT, the HP diet group experienced greater increases in plasma levels of GLP-1 and GIP.
 They also had significantly lower concentrations of ghrelin, suggesting that the HP diet was more effective at decreasing hunger.

-In combination, the outcomes of these two trials provide evidence for the various potential benefits of a high-protein diet and support the idea that increasing protein intake can improve the management and prevention of T2D.
+In combination, the outcomes of these two studies provide evidence for the various potential benefits of a high-protein diet and support the idea that increasing protein intake can improve the management of T2D.

 At this point, we’ve established that increasing protein intake to roughly 30% of total daily energy intake can be an effective dietary approach for people with T2D, but what types of protein should that 30% be comprised of?

-In comparison to plant proteins, animal proteins are more efficient to achieve dietary essential amino acid requirements without the excessive ingestion of non-protein calories.
-However, while animal proteins have a superior amino acid profile, and as such, might be considered “higher quality,” there are other factors to consider in the context of T2D.
+In comparison to plant-based proteins, animal-based proteins are more efficient to achieve dietary essential amino acid requirements without the excessive ingestion of non-protein calories.
+However, while animal-based proteins have a superior amino acid profile, and might be considered “higher quality” as a consequence, there are other factors to consider in the context of T2D.

 Not all proteins are created equal in their ability to modulate insulin secretion and insulin sensitivity.
 Outside of the amino acid profile of a protein, its non-protein nutritional profile, bioactive properties, insulinogenic properties, and overall effects on glycemia should be considered.

-A relationship between increased consumption of animal protein and T2D has been consistently observed in cohort studies.
-A caveat to this relationship is that it appears to be primarily powered by processed red meat consumption, rather than lean meat.
+A relationship between increased consumption of animal-based proteins and T2D has been consistently observed in cohort studies.
+A caveat to this relationship is that it appears to be primarily powered by ultra-processed red meat consumption, rather than lean meat.
 Also, fish and shellfish have not been linked to T2D, while fatty fish may have a protective effect.

-In contrast to animal sources, an inverse relationship between the consumption of plant proteins and T2D is typically observed.
+In contrast to animal-based sources, an inverse relationship between the consumption of plant-based proteins and T2D is typically observed.

 The replacement of ≥ 35% of total daily protein intake with major sources of plant protein has been found to result in modest improvements in HbA1c, fasting glucose, and fasting insulin in individuals with T2D.

-More specifically, nuts, soybeans, and pulses have all been shown to have beneficial effects on insulin sensitivity, and a number of mechanisms have been proposed to explain the positive effects of plant proteins on T2D management and prevention.
+More specifically, nuts, soybeans, and pulses have all been shown to have beneficial effects on insulin sensitivity, and a number of mechanisms have been proposed to explain the efficacy of plant-based proteins for T2D management and prevention.

-This includes an increased intake of L-arginine, fiber, and bioactive compounds, and reductions in body iron stores, dietary glycemic index, sodium and nitrite intake, and differences in fatty acid composition.
+These include an increased intake of L-arginine, fiber, and bioactive compounds, and reductions in body iron stores, dietary glycemic index, sodium, and nitrite intake, as well as differences in fatty acid composition.

-Generally speaking, animal sources of protein that are rich in fat contain a larger percentage of saturated fatty acids (SFA) than plant proteins, and plant proteins tend to contain a higher percentage of polyunsaturated fatty acids (PUFA).
+Generally speaking, animal-based proteins contain a larger percentage of saturated fatty acids (SFA) than plant-based proteins, and plant-based proteins tend to contain a higher percentage of polyunsaturated fatty acids (PUFA).
 SFA and PUFA are known to have differing effects on insulin sensitivity, with a benefit to consuming more PUFA.

 Animal-based sources of protein contain the highest percentage of essential amino acids and leucine is a unique essential amino acid that is responsible for triggering muscle protein synthesis (MPS).

 Following the initiation of MPS by sufficient leucine intake, the process is then limited by the availability of substrate, or additional essential amino acids.
-Fundamentally, proteins that contain high proportions of essential amino acids, and in particular, leucine (i.e. animal-based protein sources), are most effective in stimulating MPS.
+Fundamentally, proteins that contain high proportions of essential amino acids, and in particular, leucine (i.e., animal-based proteins), are most effective in stimulating MPS.

-Furthermore, a serving of lean animal protein typically provides more or an equal amount of protein for significantly fewer calories than a serving of plant protein.
+Furthermore, a serving of lean animal-based protein typically provides more or an equal amount of protein for significantly fewer calories than a serving of plant-based protein.